Table of Contents

 Why Your Business Credit Report Is Important

 Even if you don’t anticipate needing business financing in the near future, your company’s credit score can affect other areas of business, as well.
 Because business credit reports are public information, external third parties are allowed to access them without your permission.
 Vendors may access your credit profile to determine how quickly they should require payment.
 If they see that you have a strong history of paying loans and invoices on time, you may be granted a longer period of time.
-On the flip side, a less consistent payment history may cause you to receive a shorter window of time to pay vendor invoices.
+On the flip side, a less consistent payment history may mean you receive a shorter window of time to pay vendor invoices.

 4 Common Strategies for Improving Your Business Credit Score

 While bad credit business loans with no collateral and other options are available, they typically come with unfavorable terms, like high interest rates and frequent auto-draft payments.
-Working to build a better business credit score can potentially put you in a better position to qualify for more advantageous loan terms.
+Working to build a higher business credit score can potentially put you in a better position to qualify for more advantageous loan terms.
 And while there are a variety of factors that can affect your business credit score, and each bureau has different criteria, here are a few general tips.

 Opening Accounts to Build Your Credit History